Should You Prune Plants in Winter? Gardening Experts Say Yes, But There's a Catch!

 However, Tamara tells us that "younger plants will throw out more leaves and branches to replace what it has lost when it's active.
 What may seem a few branches to you, feels like a big deal to that plant and it’s going to feel like it has to double its efforts to replace what it has lost."

 For example, the expert says plants like Forsythia, "develop their flowers during summer, so if you prune in winter, it can give big bare spots for your forsythia.
 It’s best to prune something like that after blooming in spring.
-It just takes a little bit of research to find if a plant will benefit for pruning out of dormancy.
+It just takes a little bit of research to find if a plant will benefit from pruning out of dormancy.
 Generally pruning in late winter before bud break takes care of the majority of trees and shrubs."

 Be The First To Know